panada/app/README.md

 ### Routing

 Routing is a way to lets you define certain URLs that you map to different areas of your application.

+There are 3 entities that must be defined in Router class.

+#### 1. Patterns

+A pattern defines how dynamic parts of a URL must look like. in fact, the patterns are essential to define dynamic routes. for example, the post_id and published_date in a url will be detected by three different patterns.

+#### 2. defaults

+A default value will be used for part of a URL when we don't want to mention every time we are defining a route or creating a link.

+#### 3. Routes

+A map from url to controllers.

 Panada route config are located in src/config/routes.php here's the examples

 ```php
 <?php